paulengstler/invisible-stitch/README.md

 * `single`: Simple depth projection of the input image (no hallucation)
 * `stage`: Single-step hallucination of the scene to the left and right of the input image
 * `360`: Full 360-degree hallucination around the given input image

+To run a 360-degree hallucination, it is recommened to use a GPU with at least 16 GB VRAM.

 ## Training